leixiangwu/CSE509-Rootkit/README.md

         filtered out when the files /etc/passwd and /etc/shadow are read

     3) Hide certain files.
-      - The getdents and open syscalls were hijacked so that any of the files provided in the includes.h array will not be returned by getdents.
+      - The getdents and open syscalls were hijacked so that any of the files provided in the includes.h array (called HIDDEN_FILES) will not be returned by getdents.
         In the case of open if one of our hidden files is an argument, we simply return -ENOENT

     4) Hide the module from lsmod.
       - In the hijacked read, we simply remove the entry for our